facebookresearch/hydra/website/docs/tutorial/60_multirun.md

 To run a parameter sweep, use the `--multirun` (`-m`) flag and pass a comma separated list for each dimension you want to sweep.

-Here is a sweep over two db types and three schemas from in the composition example.
+Here is a sweep over the db types (mysql,postgresql) and the schemas (warehouse,support,school).
 Output does not contain the configuration prints.

 ```text